Not Strong

 Governor’s Emergency Press Conference

-Our first responders have been working tiredly, for minutes on end.
+Our lethargic first responders have been working tiredly, for minutes on end.

-Weak from the muscle atrophy of sustained inactivity and riddled with bedsores, our firefighters have answered the call of duty with the sullen indifference of a teenager forced to clean a litter box.
+Weak from the muscle atrophy of sustained inactivity and riddled with bedsores, our firefighters have answered the call of duty with the sullen indifference of a teenager told to clean a litter box.

 And as I stand before our half-completed municipal building, now actively on fire, I can’t help but remark upon the spectacular indifference expressed by neighbor toward neighbor in our really-just-terrible state.

-Cries of “Why bother!?” and “I mean, isn’t there someone we can just…call?” sounded weakly throughout our stricken towns.
+Cries of “Why bother!?” and “I mean, isn’t there someone we can just…call?” sound weakly throughout our stricken towns.

 When the need was greatest, our people slouched as one, rolled their eyes, and mumbled “nah.”